PoC-dev/lpd-pdfif/README.txt

 - file
 - ghostscript (only for PostScript input)
 - gpcl (only for PCL input)
-- pdfdk (only for certain PCL input)
+- pdftk (only for certain PCL input)

 Example /etc/printcap entry
 ===========================